RTITB National Junior Mechanic Competition 1987: Future achievements of the 1987 Contestants

 Mark ‘Cutty’ Cutmore, the Captain of third placed South Devon College pursued a career in the Royal Air Force, after his apprenticeship as a Mechanic.
 After graduating from the Royal Air Force’s Initial Officer Training, Cutty trained as a pilot and was selected to fly the Jaguar aircraft.
 Based in Scotland, Cutty trained as an Electronic Warfare Instructor, seeing active service over ex-Yugoslavia.
 He also represented the Royal Air Force as the Jaguar Display Pilot.
 Cutty joined the Red Arrows in 1999, flying as Reds 3, 5 and 9.
 After leaving the Red Arrows, Cutty was responsible for Jaguar Force training, later returning to the front line as a Flight Commander.
 After leaving the Royal Air Force Cutty joined The Blades display team as Blade 4, retiring after 10 display seasons in December 2017.

 Justin Ellis, Captain of the runners-up Carlisle College, worked his way up through the ranks, starting as an apprentice right through to Service Manager at a Suzuki and Jeep Dealership in Carlisle.
 Whilst at Suzuki, Justin won the prestigious Suzuki Technician of the Year award in 2000.
 Justin also qualified as a Suzuki Master Technician and Jeep Master Diagnostic Technician.
 He later specialised in 4x4 vehicles, with particular interest in Chrysler, Suzuki, Jeep and Kia brands.
-In 2008 Justin founded City Garage, Tyne Street, Carlisle in 2008.
+In 2008 Justin founded City Garage, Tyne Street, Carlisle.

 Ian Headford of Soundwell College left the automotive industry to follow a career in computing.
 Ian developed the popular Outlook Connector for MDaemon application for Interconnect Direct Limited an IT Software company.

 Mark Mannion, Captain of the winners Soundwell College, left the automotive industry to pursue a career in IT.
-In 2007 Mark became Managing Director and co-founder of Extra Technology, an Automation Consultancy company.
+In 2007 Mark became Managing Director and co-founder of Extra Technology, an Automation Consultancy company, specialising in Workload Automation, Robotic Process Automation and AI.
+In 2022, Mark sold Extra Technology to BP3 Global in a deal funded by £1B private equity investor Horizon Capital.

 Paul "Moff the Mullchanic" Moffat of Carlisle College is now a renowned Motorcycle Mechanic.
 Paul received factory training in Aprilia, Kawasaki, Ducati and was one of Yamaha’s Omega technicians.
 His forte is classic British and Japanese motorcycles.

 Bruce Unrau of Stevenson College became a senior member of the Caledonian Brewery production team.